9QIX/Google-IT-Automation-With-Python-Notes/I. Crash Course on Python/Week 2/III. Conditionals.md

 For more information about the concepts covered in these practice exercises, please visit:
 - [Understanding Boolean Logic in Python 3](https://www.digitalocean.com/community/tutorials/understanding-boolean-logic-in-python-3) A handy guide for reviewing both logical and conditional operators.

+# if Statements Recap

+We can use the concept of **branching** to have our code alter its execution sequence depending on the values of variables.
+We can use an _if_ statement to evaluate a comparison.
+We start with the _if_ keyword, followed by our comparison.
+We end the line with a colon.
+The body of the _if_ statement is then indented to the right.
+If the comparison is _**True**_, the code inside the _if_ body is executed.
+If the comparison evaluates to _**False**__,_ then the code block is skipped and will not be run.